orgrim/pg_back/README.md

 Use `make` to build and install from source.

-As an alternative, the following *docker* comman, downloads, compiles and put `pg_back` and in the current directory:
+As an alternative, the following *docker* command downloads, compiles and put `pg_back` in the current directory:

 ```
 docker run --rm -v "$PWD":/go/bin golang:1.16 go get github.com/orgrim/pg_back